input-output-hk/decentralized-software-updates/datil/README.md

       `RunnableModel.initialMemory`.
 We could also check types as well.
 - [ ] Generate property tests to check that all actions are reachable.
 This will help with checking the models, and detect errors early.

+### Documentation

+- [ ] Scan the examples and extract information from the comments to explain the different parts of the framework (syntax, semantics, generation, conformance, etc).